romulocrp/seazone_challenge/README.md

 - [desafio_pricesav.csv](/datasets/desafio_pricesav.csv)

 Also there are some questions required to answer, given by the recruiters:
-- Order suburbs by growing number of listings.
+- Order neighborhood by growing number of listings.
-- Order suburbs by growing revenue.
+- Order neighborhood by growing revenue.
 - Is there any relationship between an ad charateristics and its revenue?
 If so, which?
 Explain.
 - What is the average advance notice for bookings?
 Is this number greater for weekends?